mirzemehdi/quotesapp/README.md

 <hr>

+#### Backend (/backend-server)
+Backend is developed using Kotlin and Ktor library.
+MongoDB database is used and it is deployed in Google App Engine.

 #### Root module
 All feature modules are included in shared multiplatform root module.
 Main responsibility of root module is providing dependencies using **_Koin Dependency Injection_**, navigation between modules, and providing MainView for android, ios and desktop platforms.